Luke460/steering-wheel-master/readme.md

  - ***Dead zone enhancement***: 5 (this value depends on your wheel dead zone, but should be similar to this value)

 ### Advanced mode
 This preset uses all the data provided by the csv file to attempt to correct the steering wheel reactions.
-This preset shoud maximize the fidelity of your FFB response.
+This preset should maximize the fidelity of your FFB response.
  - ***Lut generation method***: advanced lut generation
  - ***Aggregation value***: auto
  - ***Linearize near zero***: true